aiidateam/aiida-core/docs/source/reference/command_line.rst

       --help  Show this message and exit.

     Commands:
-      configure  Configure the authentication info for a computer and user. delete     Delete a computer.
+      configure  Configure the transport for a computer and user. delete     Delete a computer.
       disable    Disable the computer for the given user. duplicate  Duplicate a computer allowing to change some parameters.